Open up a world of interactive discovery at Winchester Science Centre and Planetarium

-Feel your senses come alive as you explore the sights and sounds of an exciting new interactive exhibition, all themed around sound, hearing and vibration.
-Put yourself in the action by venturing into an enormous 10m long guitar to feel the string vibrations or climb through a giant ear to explore its inner workings.
+Feel your senses come alive as you journey through the sights and sounds of an exciting new interactive sound, hearing and vibration experience.
+Venture into an enormous 10m long guitar, climb inside a giant ear, try your hand at British Sign Language and even join the rescue mission to save Humphrey the Humpback Whale.

 |Monday - Friday||Closed*|